flutter/website/src/docs/development/tools/devtools/memory.md

 assets for thumbnail-sized images in inefficient, memory usage can be improved by loading smaller assets or adjusting the cacheWidth/cacheHeight to decode an image to a smaller size reducing the memory usage of the ImageCache.
-The analysis will catch issues like this.
+The analysis catches issues like this.

 Memory profiling consists of six parts, each increasing in granularity: